Emergence of Quasiparticles in a Doped Mott Insulator: Acknowledgements

-This work was supported at SLAC and Stanford University by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under Contract No.~DE-AC02-76SF00515.
-Y.W. was supported by the Stanford Graduate Fellows in Science and Engineering.
+This work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under Contract No.~DE-AC02-76SF00515.
+Y.W. acknowledges the National Science Foundation (NSF) through grant No.DMR-2038011.
+Y.H. acknowledges support from the Miller Institute for Basic Research in Science.
 K.W. acknowledges support from the Polish National Science Center (NCN) under Project No.~2016/22/E/ST3/00560 and 2016/23/B/ST3/00839.
+E.W.H. was supported by the Gordon and Betty Moore Foundation EPiQS Initiative through the grant GBMF 4305 and GBMF 8691.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 The ARPES experiments were performed at the Advanced Light Source (ALS), which is a DOE Office of Science User Facility under Contract No. DE-AC02-05CH11231, and at Stanford Synchrotron Radiation Lightsource (SSRL) which is supported by the DOE, Office of Science, Basic Energy Sciences, Division of Materials Science and Engineering, under Contract No. DE-AC02-76SF00515.